hujhax/austin-improv-wiki/Shows/Hurly Burly.md

 Owing to the somewhat risqué nature of burlesque, several performers in the show have chosen to employ [[Pseudonyms]].

-The show ran Fridays in May and June of 2014, and was hour 34 of [[The 45-Hour Improv Marathon]].
+The show ran Fridays in May and June of 2014, and was hour 34 of [[Festivals/The 45-Hour Improv Marathon|The 45-Hour Improv Marathon]].

 It then ran Fridays in February and March of 2015, and was part of [[Festivals/The 2015 Improvised Play Festival|The 2015 Improvised Play Festival]].